Prozac and Alcohol

 Can Prozac and Alcohol Kill You?

-While death from combining alcohol and Prozac (fluoxetine) is rare, it can potentially be life-threatening, particularly in severe cases.
-Mixing alcohol and Prozac increases the risk of certain complications, including serotonin syndrome, which, although uncommon, can have serious consequences.
+While death from combining alcohol and Prozac (fluoxetine) is rare, it is possible in severe cases.
+Mixing alcohol and Prozac increases the risk of serotonin syndrome, which, although uncommon, can have serious consequences.

-As mentioned above, serotonin syndrome is a condition caused by an excess of serotonin in the body.
+Serotonin syndrome is a condition caused by an excess of serotonin in the body.
 Both Prozac and alcohol can influence serotonin levels, and combining them may lead to an overstimulation of serotonin receptors.
-Symptoms of serotonin syndrome can include:
+Symptoms of serotonin syndrome include:

 • Confusion